Steve Olson (American football): Minnesota–Crookston

-Michigan Tech (assistant coach)
+Michigan Tech

 Olson joined Michigan Tech in 2012 as the linebackers coach and was promoted to defensive coordinator in 2013.
 His defenses consistently ranked among the top units in the GLIAC in scoring and total defense.

-Michigan Tech (head coach)

 Olson was named the 16th head football coach at Michigan Tech on November 15, 2016.
 He led the Huskies from 2017 through the 2022 season, guiding the program to a series of competitive campaigns in the GLIAC.
 His tenure included multiple winning seasons, four victories in the rivalry Miner’s Cup series against Northern Michigan, and a 6–4 finish in 2021 that placed Michigan Tech third in the conference standings.

 Administrative career

-Valley City State University
+Valley City State

 On June 28, 2023, Olson returned to his alma mater when VCSU announced his hiring as Director for Athletic Development and Game Management and Assistant Athletic Director.
 His responsibilities include overseeing athletic fundraising and donor relations, managing game-day operations and promotional activities, and supporting departmental planning under Athletic Director Dennis McCulloch.